Chèvre (Goat Cheese) vs Queso Manchego

 Manchego is a PDO-protected cheese made in the La Mancha region of Spain, exclusively from the milk of Manchega sheep.
 It has a firm and compact consistency and a buttery texture, with a distinctive flavor that is well-developed and tangy, often with a slight piquancy in older cheeses.
 Manchego is aged for a minimum of two months and up to two years, developing a deeper flavor and harder texture with time.

-Chèvre (Goat Cheese) comes from France.
-Queso Manchego originated from Spain.
+• Origin: Chèvre (Goat Cheese) (France), Queso Manchego (Spain)

 Pairing Comparison